fidg1t/citygloom/README.md

 # City Gloom
 City Gloom is a small game where you explore your apartment rooftop during a foggy morning.

----

 ## Goals
 There are a few goals this project is meant to achieve.
-There are outlined as followed:
+They are outlined as followed:

 - Understand and utilize SDL3
 - Create underlying framework for future projects